 Enter Community Acupuncture

 I’ve already written about the community acupuncture model a bunch, and out of risk of being annoying, let me just say this: community acupuncture clinics provide accessible, affordable healthcare for all – and we can help.
+This is an example of a non-medicinal approach to combating addiction that is seeing results.
+For more alternative addiction recovery solutions, visit alternativetomeds.com.

 To sum up this post, I’ll leave you with a quote from Lisa Rohleder, co-founder of Working Class Acupuncture, People’s Organization of Community Acupuncture (POCA), and POCA Tech.
 This quote is from her keynote speech at the most recent gathering of community acupuncturists affiliated with POCA.